stumblespike/Aqua-Strike-Informations-and-More/privacy.md

 THNK (Multiplayer)

 ​4.
 Contact
-If you have questions about your data, contact us at: [Support-E-Mail]
+If you have questions about your data, contact us at: aquastrikesupport1@gmail.com